 The "anti-hybrids" regime provides a second example.
-The UK has implemented very broad rules which, because of the absence of a motive test or a UK tax benefit test, mean that third party, commercially motivated transactions are potentially within scope.
-One result has been frequent amendment of the legislation so as to reduce unintended consequences.
+The UK has implemented very broad rules which, because of the absence of a motive test or a UK tax benefit test, mean that third-party, commercially motivated transactions are potentially within scope.

 A third example is the UK's extension of royalty withholding tax.
-This effectively has extra-territorial scope in some circumstances: where the way in which sales are made in the UK creates an actual PE or, in DPT terms, an "avoided" PE, IP royalties paid out of (say) the European hub for sales activities will be treated for the purposes of UK withholding tax as having been paid out of the UK, to the extent it is "just and reasonable" to do so.
+In particular, this will now effectively have extra-territorial scope in some circumstances:

+where the way in which sales are made in the UK creates an actual PE or, in DPT terms, an "avoided" PE, IP royalties paid out of (say) the European hub for sales activities will be treated for the purposes of UK withholding tax as having been paid out of the UK, to the extent it is "just and reasonable" to do so.
 Finance Act 2019 then introduced a new income tax charge on offshore receipts in respect of intangibles (including royalties) which relate to sales to UK customers.

-There has also been a tendency for the Government to accelerate the introduction of measures; besides its pre-emptive strike with DPT, discussed in question 10.1, the Government rushed through a corporate interest restriction (question 3.7), whereas the report on BEPS Action 4 had recommended that reasonable time be given to entities to restructure existing financing arrangements before interest restriction rules came into effect.
+There has also been a tendency for the Government to accelerate the introduction of measures; besides its pre-emptive strike with DPT, discussed in question 10.1, the Government rushed through a corporate interest restriction (question 3.7), whereas the report on BEPS Action 4 had recommended that reasonable time be given to entities to restructure existing financing arrangements before interest restriction rules come into effect.